RightToPrivacy/wipri/README.md

 -a anonymous mode: launch coordinated random changes: each change happens simultaneously: when the mac address changes so does the hostname and txpower/signal.
 This is intended to simulate new devices and changing locations.
 All 3 changes happen simultaneously, at changing, randomized times.

 -A WiFi Access Point Randomize: generates a generic yet completely random SSID Network Name and restarts hostapd with this new SSID.
 Tip: Pair with wipri's static mac settings (i, p, m) to create a new network.
+	[for -A above, a netcat notification is optional; be sure to check variables and change $ncnotify variable value to 'on' or 'off': may add flag for this in an update]

 ### Simple Setup/Installation for new wipri command on Linux: